ELKAMINA/42_irc/README.md

 > **Address family** : The address family configuration options allow you to specify how a particular routing protocol behaves with regards to multiple Layer 3 protocols.
 An address family can be IPv4, IPv6.
 An address family configuration simply tells the routing protocol how to deal with routes that are learned via a routing protocol.

+> **Stateless application ** : A stateless app is an application program that does not save client data generated in one session for use in the next session with that client.
+Each session is carried out as if it was the first time and responses are not dependent upon data from a previous session

+# Main RFCs for basic HTTP

+**7230** :

 # Pending questionning

 1. Socket operations are synchronous